Qumulo/docs/administrator-guide/protecting-data/adding-nodes-with-data-protection-changes.md

 The following sections describe two cluster expansion scenarios.
 Identify the scenario that applies to your cluster expansion plan.

 ### Adding Nodes with Data Protection Reconfiguration
-1. To begin the process, contact [Qumulo Care](https://care.qumulo.com/hc/en-us/articles/115008409408) to discuss your cluster expansion needs.
+1. To begin the process, {{site.contactQumuloCare}} to discuss your cluster expansion needs.
 In addition, Qumulo Care can advise you how to:

    * Reduce the impact of data protection reconfiguration on your primary workload by decreasing background resource consumption.